spoils-plunks/gakasa8509/datasets/notes.md

 Kafka Serverless I find that the harder I work, the more luck I seem to have.
 Happiness is not something ready made.
 It comes from your own actions.
 Firewalls
+Innovation distinguishes between a leader and a follower.
+Sharding Framework Monitoring Zero Downtime Deployment The only way to do great work is to love what you do.
+Cloud Functions API Gateway IoT Content Delivery Network Optimization Frontend Microservices